 The chia jam in these tarts is made with fresh fruit and little sugar while the pastry is only a bit of flour and coconut oil so they really are an easy, healthy bake.
 I wanted to have a go at using vegan pastry for this recipe, but of course you can make it with normal butter pastry if you wish too.

 This pastry is just as easy as normal pastry to make and tastes delicious!
 It is made vegan by an easy swap from butter to coconut oil, the coconut oil actually adds a lovely taste to the pastry and it still results in a lovely flakey crust.
 If you are scared about making pastry, don’t be, it is easy once you get the hang of it and is a good skill to have.
 If you are scared about doing it yourself, you can use a food processor to simplify things.

-I shared my recipe for chia jam a few weeks back and this is what I am using in my tarts.
+I shared my recipe for chia jam recently and this is what I am using in my tarts.
 If you want to get prepped beforehand, I recommend making the jam the day before and leaving it in the fridge overnight.
-I opted for raspberries in my jam this time but you really can use any berries that you have/fancy!
+I used three different flavours of jam this time but you really can use any berries that you have/fancy!

 You will need a bun tray for this recipe, which is basically a shallower muffin tin.
 If you don’t have one or can’t find one, you can use a regular muffin tin and just fill the holes halfway with your tarts.
 You will also need circular and heart shaped pastry cutters and a rolling pin.

 - 2 cups Plain Flour or gluten-free flour

 - 1 tsp Xanthan gum if using gluten-free flour

 - Preheat the oven to 180c/350f.

 - Pulse the flour, coconut oil/butter and xanthan gum (if using) in a food processor until a crumb forms.
 Alternatively, knead by hand in a bowl.